-With all of Kersti’s travels, early morning studio calls, and the occasional simultaneous styling jobs, her proudest accomplishment is raising her 10-year-old son as a single mother.
+With all of Kersti’s travels, early morning studio calls, and the occasional simultaneous styling jobs, her proudest accomplishment is raising her son as a single mother.
 “It’s been quite a ride with crazy hours, but we’ve made it work.”

 Despite such a full schedule both at work and at home, Kersti often volunteers to help chefs with fundraisers or charity events.
 One social services program in particular is close to her heart.
 “I’ve been very fortunate in my life and I like to give back by volunteering bi-weekly at the Ulster County Head Start program.
 This is a beautifully run program that services kids from underprivileged backgrounds.
 We read, play games, and give love and attention to the kids while teaching them about how to eat nutritious foods they normally may not receive at home.”